cosmic-zip/maidz/README.md

 `$ sudo blkid | grep swap`

-The output lists your swap partion and should contain "cryptswap".
-To avoid error messages on boot you will need to edit your /etc/fstab to ﬁt your new setup:
+The output lists your swap partition and should contain "cryptswap".
+To avoid error messages on boot you will need to edit your /etc/fstab to fit your new setup:
-`$ sudo geany /etc/fstab`
+`$ sudo vim /etc/fstab`

-Copy the content of that ﬁle into another ﬁle and save it.
+Copy the content of that file into another file and save it.
 You will want to use it as back-up in case something gets screwed up.

-Now make sure to ﬁnd the entry of the above listed encrypted swap partition.
+Now make sure to find the entry of the above listed encrypted swap partition.
 If you found it go ahead and delete the other swap-entry relating to the unencrypted swap-partition.
 Save and reboot to check that everything is working as it should be.

 ### Tomb

 Another great crypto-tool is Tomb provided by the dyne-crew.
 Tomb uses LUKS AES/SHA-256 and can thus be consider secure.
 But Tomb isn't just a possible replacement for tools like TrueCrypt.
 It has some really neat and easy to use features:

-    1. Separation of encrypted ﬁle and key
+    1. Separation of encrypted file and key
-    2. Mounting ﬁles and folders in predeﬁned places using bind-hooks
+    2. Mounting files and folders in predefined places using bind-hooks
-    3. Hiding keys in picture-ﬁles using steganography
+    3. Hiding keys in picture-files using stenography

-The documentation on Tomb I was able to ﬁnd, frankly, seems to be scattered all over the place.
+The documentation on Tomb I was able to find, frankly, seems to be scattered all over the place.
 After I played around with it a bit I also came up with some tricks that I did not see being mentioned in any documentation.
 And because I like to have everything in one place I wrote a short manual myself:

 Installation: First you will need to import dyne's keys and add them to your gpg-keylist:

 $ sudo gpg --fetch-keys http://apt.dyne.org/software.pub

-Now verify the key-ﬁngerprint.
+Now verify the key-fingerprint.

 $ sudo gpg --fingerprint software@dyne.org | grep fingerprint
-The output of the above command should be: Key ﬁngerprint = 8E1A A01C F209 587D 5706 3A36 E314 AFFA 8A7C 92F1 Now, after checking that you have the right key you can trust add it to apt:
+The output of the above command should be: Key fingerprint = 8E1A A01C F209 587D 5706 3A36 E314 AFFA 8A7C 92F1 Now, after checking that you have the right key you can trust add it to apt:

 `sudo gpg --armor --export software@dyne.org > dyne.gpg
 ``sudo apt-key add dyne.gpg`

 After you did this you want to add dyne's repos to your sources.list:

-$ sudo geany /etc/apt/sources.list
+$ sudo vim /etc/apt/sources.list

 Add: